 Displayr has a number of inbuilt tools for automatically recoding data.
 For example:

-- Insert > Transform (Variables) > Midpoint Coding and Quantification automatically duplicates variables, makes them numeric, and infers midpoints by reading the labels.
+- Insert > Transform (Variables) > Numeric Variable(s) from Code/Category Midpoints automatically duplicates variables, makes them numeric, and infers midpoints by reading the labels.

 - Insert > Transform (Variables) > Top 2 Category Variables (That is, Top 2 Boxes) automatically creates top 2 box scores.